Duty drawback

+Duty drawback is the refund of duties, certain taxes, and certain fees collected upon the importation of merchandise into the United States, when such merchandise, or a valid substitute, is exported, destroyed, or used to manufacture a product which is exported or destroyed.
+Claimants may be the importer, exporter, or an intermediate party within the drawback transaction.
 Duty drawback is the oldest trade program in the United States and was codified in 1789.
-Drawback is the refund of duties, certain taxes, and certain fees collected upon the importation of merchandise into the United States.
-Drawback refunds are only allowed upon the export/destruction of the imported merchandise or a valid substitute, or the export/destruction of a certain article manufactured from the imported merchandise or a valid substitute.
-Claimants may be the importer, exporter, or intermediate party within the drawback transaction.

 Claimants can recover the following duties, taxes and fees paid on the imported merchandise: